mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 ANSWER="""
 ```

-You might be able to guess the problem here.
-The page contents are just way too large to fit in the prompt without overflowing the context of the LLM (I do not have access to the 32K version of GPT-4).
+The problem here is that the page contents are too large to fit in the prompt without overflowing the context of the LLM (I do not have access to the 32K version of GPT-4).

-So, the workaround I chose here is iterative summarization of chunks and then a deduplication step.
+The workaround chosen is iterative summarization of chunks and then a deduplication step.

-You can figure out the number of chunks you're going to need using [tiktoken](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_count_tokens_with_tiktoken.ipynb) and some algebra:
+The number of chunks needed can be figured out using [tiktoken](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_count_tokens_with_tiktoken.ipynb) and some algebra:

 ```python
 system_message = {"role": "system", "content": GET_DOCUMENT_FACTS_SYSTEM}
 nl = "\n"